224 Church St SE

 Minneapolis, MN 55455

-Atilla Hallsby (he/him) is an assistant professor in the Communication Studies department in the Rhetorical Studies area at the University of Minnesota, Twin Cities.
-His research program is about how rhetoric shapes public perceptions about secrecy, surveillance, transparency, and opacity in American public culture.
-His ongoing projects include research on the ancient history of rhetoric, nuclear waste disposal on colonized Indigenous lands, and the January 6, 2021 insurrection at the U.S. Capitol.
-His forthcoming monograph, This Page Intentionally Left Blank, describes how rhetoric and secrets are entangled with one another.
-This text explores how dog-whistles, whistleblowing, cybersecurity, and fraud conjure spectacular secrets that are both perceptible and invisible to a wider public.
+I am an assistant professor in the Communication Studies department in the Rhetorical Studies area at the University of Minnesota, Twin Cities.
+My research program is about how rhetoric shapes public perceptions about secrecy, surveillance, transparency, and opacity in American public culture.
+Ongoing projects include research on the ancient history of rhetoric, nuclear waste disposal on colonized Indigenous lands, and the January 6, 2021 insurrection at the U.S. Capitol.

 - Ph.D.: Rhetorical Studies, University of Georgia, 2015